jerryplski/jerrplyski/README.md

 <!--
-Some ideas to get you started:
+Some ideas to get you started for me:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...